Fish curry in banana leaf

-Using banana leaves are found all across Asia, from India through Myanmar to Vietnam and north to China, and also in Hispanic (Mexican, Puerto Rican) and Caribbean cuisines.
+Banana leaves are found throughout Asia, from India to Myanmar, Vietnam, and China, as well as in Hispanic (including Mexican and Puerto Rican) and Caribbean cuisines.
 This method provides a semi-sealed environment for the food to cook, adding natural moisture to the food.

 Ingredients: